 The Dream Historic Hotels on Cote d’Azur

-Some of the historic hotels on Cote d’Azur have become local monuments.
-If you don’t have a plan to stay there, you could also have a meal or have a cup of coffee in their bars or restaurants.
-It is worth visiting these hotels if you are just nearby.
-Well, let me introduce the historic hotels on Cote d’Azur to you:
+Several historic hotels on Cote d’Azur have earned the status of local landmarks.
+Even if you don’t have accommodations booked, consider dropping in for a meal or a cup of coffee at their bars or restaurants.
+Exploring these hotels is truly worthwhile if you find yourself in the vicinity.
+Now, allow me to introduce you to the captivating historic hotels on Cote d’Azur:

 - La Chèvre d’Or Eze (Eze Village)